-Impact of mutations on eye development
+Impact on eye development

 Types of albinism

-Oculocutaneous albinism type 1 is caused by a mutation in a gene on chromosome 11.
-Most people with this type of albinism have milky white skin, white hair and blue eyes at birth.
-Some people with this disorder never experience changes in pigmentation, but others begin to produce melanin during childhood and adolescence.
-Their hair may become a golden blond or brown.
-Their skin usually doesn't change color, but it may tan somewhat.
-The irises may also change color and lose some of their translucence.
+Oculocutaneous albinism.
+Oculocutaneous (ok-u-low-ku-TAY-nee-us) albinism is caused by a mutation in one of four genes.
+People with oculocutaneous albinism (OCA) type 1 have milky white skin, white hair and blue eyes at birth.
+Some people with OCA type 1 never experience an increase in pigmentation, but others begin to produce melanin during early childhood.
+Their hair may become a golden blond, brown or red, and their irises may change color and lose some translucence.

-Oculocutaneous albinism type 2 is caused by a mutation in a gene on chromosome 15.
-It's more common in Sub-Saharan Africans, African-Americans and Native Americans than in other population groups.
+OCA type 2 is most common in sub-Saharan Africans, African-Americans and Native Americans.
 The hair may be yellow, auburn, ginger or red, the eyes can be blue-gray or tan, and the skin is white at birth.
-With sun exposure, the skin may over time develop freckles, moles or lentigines.
+With sun exposure, the skin may, over time, develop freckles, moles or lentigines.

 - Wolff K, et al. Fitzpatrick's Dermatology in General Medicine.
-7th ed.
-New York, N.Y.: The McGraw-Hill Companies; 2008. http://www.accessmedicine.com/content.aspx?aID=2959771.
-Accessed Feb.
-21, 2011.
+8th ed.
+New York, N.Y.: The McGraw-Hill Companies; 2012. www.accessmedicine.com/resourceTOC.aspx?resourceID=740.
+Accessed Nov.
+21, 2013.

 - Albinism.
-The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merckmanuals.com/professional/print/sec10/ch123/ch123b.html.
-Accessed Feb.
-19, 2011.
+The Merck Manuals: The Merck Manual for Health Care Professionals. http://www.merckmanuals.com/professional/dermatologic_disorders/pigmentation_disorders/albinism.html?qt=&sc=&alt=.
+Accessed Nov.
+21, 2013.